What is a systems integrator?

 System integrator

-You can read on to learn how SIs operate, the benefits of working with them, and some of the organizations that exist.
+Read on to learn how SIs operate, the benefits of working with them, and about some of the organizations that exist.

-Given the wide range of services they offer, SIs are often staffed with enterprise architects, application admins, business analysts, integration developers, among other roles.
+A systems integrator helps businesses tackle technology projects, including implementing or replacing software, integrating applications, and building workflow automation.
+Given the wide range of services they offer, SIs are often staffed with enterprise architects, application admins, business analysts, and integration developers, among other roles.

 System integrator use cases